Instructions for Circuit Civil Division AA

-Pursuant to Administrative Order 3.206, Judge Curley will decide whether the reasons set forth in a motion for emergency hearing constitute an emergency.
+Pursuant to Administrative Order 3.206, Judge Keyser will decide whether the reasons set forth in a motion for emergency hearing constitute an emergency.
 If the Judge determines that the motion does allege a bona fide emergency, he will take whatever action he deems appropriate, including entry of an ex-parte order if permissible and warranted under the law.

 X. Notices to Set Cause for Trial